TIBCOSoftware/snappydata/docs/reference/sql_reference/exec-scala.md

 The ability to run Scala code directly on a running cluster can be dangerous.
 This is because there are no checks on what code you can run.
 The submitted Scala code is executed on the lead node and has the potential to bring it down.
 It becomes essential to secure the use of this functionality.

 By default, in a secure cluster, only the database owner is allowed to run Scala code through **exec scala** SQL or even through snappy-scala shell.
-The database owner is the user who brings up the SnappyData cluster.
-If different credentials are used for different components of the SnappyData cluster, then the credentials with which the lead node is started becomes the database owner for this purpose.
+The database owner is the user who brings up the TIBCO ComputeDB cluster.
+If different credentials are used for different components of the TIBCO ComputeDB cluster, then the credentials with which the lead node is started becomes the database owner for this purpose.
 Ideally, every node should start with the same superuser credentials.

 The superuser or the database owner, in turn, can grant the privilege of executing Scala code to other users and even to entire LDAP groups.
 Similarly, it is only the superuser who can revoke this privilege from any user or LDAP group.